nicolasKappa/College_Database/README.md

 * The purpose of this assignment is to analyse a system and go through design steps using MySQL RDBMS, and perform very simple data entry and database backups.
 * A college has decided to develop a database for “admins”, “teachers”, “students” and “courses”.

-# Here are the features of the application:

 # Features
 * Feature 1 Course availability for each semester is decided by college admins and students can only see the offered courses.